Continual Learning and Lifting of Koopman Dynamics for Linear Control of Legged Robots: Experiments

 \subsection{K-step Prediction Error}

-To demonstrate the superiority of our algorithms, we evaluate the k-step prediction performance across the seven test suites mentioned above.
 Specifically, we set $k$ to $[1, 3, 6, 9, 12, 15]$ and compute $E_{pre}(k)$ for each algorithm, subsequently plotting the results in \Cref{fig: k step predict}.
 The results highlight our algorithm's exceptional ability to maintain low prediction errors, even over long horizons in complex, nonlinear tasks—challenging for other algorithms in our comparison.
 Figures 3(c) to 3(e) show that NNDM and DKRL struggle with the accumulation of explosive errors as horizon length $k$ increases, while our algorithm remains stable, with negligible error growth.
-Though DKAC and DKUC manage a stable rate of loss increase, they fail to infer boundary cases of complex robot motions due to limitations in subspace modeling.
-This is further confirmed by their poor performance in noisy, complex tracking experiments, as discussed in \Cref{sec: tracking}.
+Though DKAC and DKUC manage a stable rate of loss increase, they exhibit relatively high prediction errors due to their limited subspace modeling compared to our incremental method.
+Please check \Cref{sec: dataset settings} for details of test dataset.
 These results address \textbf{Q1}.